-Exhibition pavilions to house historic wooden horse-drawn Wagons
+Exhibition pavilions for historic horse-drawn Wagons

 The timber & wrought-iron Bennett Wagons to be housed, were fabricated locally some 100 years ago.